manticoresoftware/manticoresearch-php/docs/nodes.md

 Variables
 =========

-Return list of server variables
+Return the list of server variables

 Optionally, it can return the value of a single server variable by specifying the `variable_name` parameter in `body`.